Co-Director, mHail Lab

 Email: vjfoster@umich.edu

 About me: I am a Clinical Assistant Professor in the Department of Psychiatry and received my PhD in Clinical Psychology from the University of Michigan.
 I began working with Ewa Czyz when she was a post-doc and I was in graduate school!
-Our collaboration led me to complete a postdoctoral fellowship under her mentorship in the Department of Psychiatry and have since tranisitioned to a faculty position.
+Our collaboration led me to complete a postdoctoral fellowship under her mentorship in the Department of Psychiatry and have since transitioned to a faculty position.
 I have a passion for working clinically with adolescents with mood and anxiety disorders, chronic suicidal ideation, and self-harm behaviors.
 I am excited to continue my ongoing suicide prevention research collaborations with mHail.
 I have a particular interest in the development and implementation of supportive interventions for caregivers of high risk youth including adaptive and mobile interventions for this population.

 Email: shriyaan@med.umich.edu